craftcms/commerce/docs/discounts.md

 Discounts are deductions off line items and an order, while products are in the cart.
 Discounts are only calculated while items are in the cart, [Sales](sales.md) can apply to a product outside of the cart context.

+Discounts are only available in the Pro edition of Craft Commerce.

 To create a new discount, go to Commerce → Promotions → Discounts in the Control Panel.

 ## Ordering